-If You Are Trying To Conceive, Don’t Count the Dad Out!
+If You Are Trying to Conceive, Don’t Count the Dad Out!
 Men’s Overall Health & Fertility Matter, Too!

 More often than not, treatments and medical intervention are focused on the woman.
 So, the would-be dad never even gets checked out!
 If and when the man ever gets evaluated, it’s usually after many months of searching for answers to resolve fertility issues with the woman — so what’s up with that!?

 Checking it out: men’s overall health & fertility